0

 Summary

-The Venture Capital Authority (VCA) supports access to venture capital for Colorado's entrepreneurs and startup businesses.
-The VCA is a political subdivision of the state and a Special Purpose Authority like the Public Employees' Retirement Association.
-The VCA is neither an agency of the state nor subject to administrative direction by any agency or department of the state.
-The VCA is governed by a board of directors that partners with professional fund managers to deploy its capital and OEDIT staff provides administrative support to the VCA.
+The Venture Capital Authority (VCA) supports Colorado’s innovative economy by expanding access to venture capital for Colorado's entrepreneurs and startup businesses.
+The VCA is a political subdivision of the state and a Special Purpose Authority created by Colorado Revised Statute Title 24, Art.
+46, Pt.
+2. The VCA is neither an agency of the state nor subject to administrative direction by any agency or department of the state.
+The VCA is governed by a Board of Directors and OEDIT staff provides administrative support.

-The VCA is currently a partner in five active funds, and businesses interested in funding should visit the funds' websites for more information:
+The VCA is currently a partner in five active funds.
+Businesses interested in funding should visit the Funds' websites for more information:

 • Colorado ONE Fund targets early-stage investment into small disruptive companies developing innovative critical technologies in aerospace, defense, and homeland security, with a focus on underserved companies.